About Us

 KGSA Foundation Executive Director

 Katy began leading the KGSA Foundation in 2020.
 She is a dedicated international development professional with twenty years of experience in the nonprofit sector.
 She worked with a Mayan women’s association in Guatemala for two years and is passionate about girls’ empowerment and local leadership.
 Prior to becoming KGSA’s Executive Director, Katy worked at Global Dental Relief for a decade coordinating pediatric dental projects in five countries including Kenya.
 She received a Bachelor of Arts in Spanish and Latin American Studies from Kalamazoo College in Michigan and a Master of Arts in International Development from the University of Denver.
-Katy lives in Colorado with her husband and two children.
-She enjoys traveling, Zumba and participates in the TWR Denver Wash Park group.
+Katy lives in Colorado with her husband and two kids.
+She enjoys traveling, Zumba and advocating for social justice.
 She cherishes every trip to Kenya – KGSA truly feels like home.

 Ryan Banning